-Ruth Ley is the Director of the Department of Microbiome Science at the Max Planck Institute for Developmental Biology and a Speaker for the Cluster of Excellence "Controlling Microbiomes to Fight Infection" with the University of Tuebingen, Germany.
-Since 2020 Ley is on the Scientific Council of the Institut Pasteur.
+Ruth Ley is currently the Managing Director of Max Planck Institute for Biology, Tübingen, where she is the Director of the Department of Microbiome Science.
+She is also acting as co-Speaker for the Cluster of Excellence "Controlling Microbiomes to Fight Infection" with the University of Tübingen, Germany.

 Ley's awards include a Fellowship in Science and Engineering from the David and Lucile Packard Foundation, a Beckman Young Investigator Award, the NIH Director’s New Innovator Award, the ISME Young Investigator Award, and the Ernst Jung Prize for Medicine.
 She is a member of EMBO, of the European Academy of Microbiology, and of the American Academy of Microbiology.
 In 2020 she was elected to the Leopoldina German National Academy of Sciences.
 She is the recipient of the 2020 Otto Bayer award.